MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-395-Hours-Service-Drivers/subpart-A-General/section-395.15.md

 (j) *Rescission of authority.* (1) The FMCSA may, after notice and opportunity to reply, order any motor carrier or driver to comply with the requirements of § 395.8 of this part.

-(2) The FMCSA may issue such an order if the FMCSA has determined that -
+(2) The FMCSA may issue such an order if the FMCSA has determined that—

 (i) The motor carrier has been issued a conditional or unsatisfactory safety rating by the FMCSA;